 In the state of Ohio, Memorial Day weekend 2019 brought record breaking tornado activity.
 The National Weather Service recorded 19 tornadoes on May 27-28.
 Three of tornados were EF-3 with windspeeds between 136-165 mph and one EF-4 tornado carried winds up to 170 mph, spanned over a ½ mile wide, and traveled over 20 miles.
 The twisters affected 10 counties across the state damaging over 7,000 homes with over 1,500 of these destroyed.
 Most of the property damage occurred in the Miami Valley areas of Harrison Township, Trotwood, Northridge, Old North Dayton, Brookville, Beavercreek, and Celina.
 More than 1,400 trees were toppled blocking roadway access.

-A BDM project located in Dayton, Ohio will help with the rebuilding efforts in the Miami Valley area.
-This site will be paused for the beginning of 2021 and is scheduled to open in April as the only BDM rebuilding site open at that time until circumstances can change.
+A BDM project located in Dayton, Ohio helps with the rebuilding efforts in the Miami Valley area.
+This site reopened in April 2021 as the only BDM site open and will close at the end of September 2021.
 See project details

 All seven of Church of the Brethren congregations in Puerto Rico, and their communities, were among those affected by the hurricanes.
-BDM began partnering with the Church of the Brethren Puerto Rico district immediately following the hurricane by providing emergency funding and materials.
-BDM is currently working with the district Recovery Committee on a home repair and construction program to benefit church members and their communities.
+BDM partnered with the Church of the Brethren Puerto Rico district immediately following the hurricane by providing emergency funding and materials.
+The partnership continued with BDM working with the district Recovery Committee on a home repair and construction program to benefit church members and their communities from September 2018 through June 2020.
+Read more about this completed project here.

 Local Response and Short-term Response